mcontisc/PIHAM/README.md

         <a href="https://arxiv.org/abs/2405.20918" target="_blank">ArXiv</a>
 ]

-This code is made available for the public, and if you make use of it please cite our work in the form of the reference [1] above.
+If you make use of this code please cite our work in the form of the reference [1] above.

 <h2> What's included </h2>